Quality assurance for your web project: stages, methods, & practices

 - Quality assurance engineers also regularly meet developers face-to-face (or by Skype in the case of remote teams) for a quick presentation of each feature.

 - In Agile, a QA engineer often asks questions directly to the product owner to clarify the requirements and priorities if needed.
-In the absence of the product owner, QA engineer can still perform their role.
+In the absence of the product owner, QA engineer can perform their role.

 - Another Agile practice in quality assurance is the detailed documentation of all test cases.